microsoft/AI-Immersion-Workshop/Deep Learning and the Microsoft Cognitive Toolkit/CNTK Hands-on in GPU DSVMs/README.md

+# Prerequisites

+This material requires a [Data Science Virtual Machine for Ubuntu](aka.ms/dsvm/ubuntu) running on an NC series VM.

 # CNTK and MNIST on a single GPU

 The CNTK_103D_MNIST_ConvolutionalNeuralNetwork notebook, from the Introduction to Deep Learning & CNTK Hands-on folder in this repo (one level above this folder), is a good example of a convolutional network applied to the MNIST dataset.
 Here we'll show how it uses the GPU.